Skip to section:

 We’re also lucky to have a village Journalist who collates news and updates for the Retford Times on a weekly basis.
 Get your copy in on Monday morning for the Thursday issue.

-All our website updates are also sent down the village “X formerly Twitter” feed, @SuttonCumLound.
+Some updates are also sent down the village “X formerly Twitter” feed, @SuttonCumLound.
 So, follow us there for these and other items in and around our area.

 The Parish Council has a Facebook presence for all things of a council nature.
 Contact the Clerk if you want anything on this feed.